Applying for Assistance

 High school seniors and transfer students should apply to Augustana as early as possible.
 A financial assistance package is prepared (March-April) after a student has been accepted for admission and submitted all required forms to the Office of Financial Assistance.

 2. Complete the FAFSA after Jan.
 1

 Students should apply for financial assistance by filing the Free Application for Federal Student Aid (FAFSA) by Feb.1.
 Augustana will mail instructions for completing the FAFSA in January to all students who have applied.
 FAFSA on the Web Worksheets and paper FAFSA applications (which must be mailed to the processor) also may be available in high school guidance offices.

 Eligible families may use IRS Data Retrieval when completing the FAFSA.
-This that allows FAFSA filers to link to the IRS and transfer tax return information to the FAFSA.
+This allows FAFSA filers to link to the IRS and transfer tax information to the FAFSA.
 The Federal Department of Education and Augustana College recommend using this.
 See details on IRS Data Retrieval and a video tutorial.

 For Augustana to receive the results of the FAFSA, families must enter Augustana's Federal School Code of 001633.

 3. File the FAFSA